What is E-Verify?

 Can my company use E-Verify with Justworks?

 Justworks’ customers are solely responsible for compliance with applicable E-Verify requirements.
 It is the customer’s obligation to determine whether they are required to participate in E-Verify.
-You are not obligated to notify Justworks of your participation in E-Verify, and there is no integration between the E-Verify and Justworks at this time.
+You are not obligated to notify Justworks of your participation in E-Verify, and there is no integration between E-Verify and Justworks at this time.

 The process